HomeOnline casinos CanadaAlberta online casinos

 The iAA became law when it received Royal Assent in May 2025.
 This also led to amendments to the Gaming, Liquor, and Cannabis Act (GLCA) and, later, the Gaming, Liquor, and Cannabis Regulation (GLCR).

-The newly-formed AiGC will work with the iGaming operators who'll run their sites and apps in Alberta.
-The AiGC will be responsible for entering commercial agreements with operators, anti-money laundering (AML), public complaints, financials, and reporting income.
+The AiGC, with CEO Dan Keene heading it, is working with the iGaming operators who'll run their sites and apps in Alberta.
+The AiGC is responsible for entering commercial agreements with operators, anti-money laundering (AML), public complaints, financials, and reporting income.

-AGLC will regulate Alberta's new market, setting and enforcing rules for online casinos, sportsbooks, and gambling sites.
-It will also decide which software and platform providers are available within AB.
+AGLC regulates Alberta's new market, setting and enforcing rules for online casinos, sportsbooks, and gambling sites.
+It also has oversight on the software and platform providers that are available within AB.

-The deadline for initial applications to enter the new market is July 13.
+The deadline for initial applications to enter the new market was July 13.

 What it means for you

-The online gambling sites available in Alberta will level up when the new market launches.
-These will range from Canadian ventures like NorthStar Bets and Betty to major international brands such as BetMGM, Caesars, and DraftKings.
+The online gambling sites available in Alberta have levelled up.
+These range from Canadian ventures like Betty to major international brands such as BetMGM, Caesars, and DraftKings.

-Some casinos that hold offshore licences and are already available in AB will also apply for AiGC accreditation.
-However, there'll be a significant change in where you can play and what you can expect from the online casinos Alberta offers.
+Some casinos that have operated with offshore licences and welcomed AB players have also secured AiGC accreditation.
+However, there'll be a significant change in where you can legally play and what you can expect from the online casinos Alberta offers.

-The number of games available will likely reduce as AGLC will need to approve any software providers entering the market.
-This will, though, raise the overall standard of the online casino games you can enjoy.
-Likewise, PayPal will join the roster of casino payment options.
+The number of games available has reduced as AGLC must approve any software providers entering the market.
+This has, though, raised the overall standard of the online casino games you can enjoy.
+Likewise, PayPal has joined the roster of casino payment options.

-Most importantly, though, you'll benefit from local organizations overseeing the running and regulation of all legitimate sites.
-Each one will be legally required to provide responsible gambling information and provisions.
-These will include:
+Most importantly, though, you'll now benefit from local organizations overseeing the running and regulation of all legitimate sites.
+Each one is legally required to provide responsible gambling information and provisions.
+These include:

 • Time limits